 In grappling scenarios, gross punching or kicking or even kneeing, becomes difficult to execute, difficult to defend, and less effective in force.

 The reason lies in two elements.
 First is the reaction time, and the second is the limiting and tight space to accelerate to full force.
-However Kicks, knee Kicks or Hand Strikes are still possible a split second prior to tight grappling scenarios and in various maneuvers immediately after release form tight grips.
+However Kicks, knee Kicks or Hand Strikes are still possible a split second prior to tight grappling scenarios and in various maneuvers immediately after release from tight grips.

-The reaction time dictates that in order to affect your opponent’s motion or pressure points in a short distance you need to first establish physical contact, and then apply pressure to the pressure point or maneuver their whole body to throw them off balance and preferably cause them to injure themselves by taking a bad fall.
+The reaction time dictates that in order to affect your opponent’s motion or pressure points in a short distance, you need to first establish physical contact, and then apply pressure to the pressure point or maneuver their whole body to throw them off balance and preferably cause them to injure themselves by taking a bad fall.

 Since it takes the same time for both defender and opponent to strike or block, because it is about the same distance to cover, there is no time left for the defender to recognize the attack coming and also block it.